bufbuild/docs.buf.build/docs/bsr/remote-generation/concepts.md

 of information attached to it:

 * A **commit name**.
 This is a randomly generated, fixed-size [hexadecimal] string that's visible in the BSR's UI.
-Note that commit IDs are _not_ hashes of the commit's content.
+Note that the commit name is _not_ a hash of the commit's content.
 * A **commit sequence ID**.
 This is a monotonically increasing integer that begins at 1 and is incremented with each new module push.
 Commit sequence IDs are _not_ visible in the BSR UI.